JohnRattz/data_science/README.md

 multiple plots per figure are incorrect - repeating the corresponding Ripple figure for each cell.
 I am still unsure of why this happens.
 Combining plots in ggplot2 has proven to be significantly more complicated than in matplotlib.

+### Tableau

+Check out the Tableau workbook (**Cryptocurrencies.twb**) in the **Tableau** subdirectory.
+The correlation matrix was omitted.
+It can be created with R code in Tableau, but I could not figure out how to create it using only Tableau's built in functionality.